Boyhood-2014

 The film has two aspects going on.
 The first is the hiring of Turing by the Government Code and Cypher School at Bletchley Park to crack the code and the numerous struggles faced in accomplishing this feat.

-Turing is not an easy-going man- he is arrogant, quick-witted, and even smug.
+Turing is not easy-going.
+He is arrogant, quick-witted, and even smug.
 However, through his friendship with Joan (Keira Knightley), an intelligent woman on the team of scholars, we see a human side to him as they forge a lifelong bond.

-Keira Knightley’s character gives support to Cumberbatch’s character of Alan as she becomes engaged to him and later in life becomes his biggest champion.
+Keira Knightley’s character supports Cumberbatch’s character of Alan as she becomes engaged to him and later in life becomes his biggest champion.
 Her character, besides being quite intelligent, is also kind and giving.

-The ending of the film will give the viewer many tears and cause to think of the enormity of World War II in terms of the vast amount of casualties.
+The ending will give the viewer many tears and cause to think of the enormity of World War II in terms of the vast amount of casualties.
 The facts listed just before the credits roll are awe-inspiring and gut-wrenching.

-The Imitation Game is not a war movie per se as it does not deal with battle scenes.
-It is more of a drama dealing with the effects of war and many figures are presented and some of the characters are affected in a second-hand way.
+The Imitation Game is not a war movie per se since it does not deal with battle scenes.
+It is more of a drama dealing with the effects of war.
+Many figures are presented and some characters are affected.

-The film successfully and heartbreakingly tells a story of a heroic figure who received no accolades while he was living, instead of being ostracized, and not until posthumously, did he receive his due.
+The Imitation Game (2014) successfully and heartbreakingly tells the story of a heroic figure who received no accolades while living, instead of being ostracized, and not until posthumously, did he receive his due.

 Sadly, this was too little too late.